 When writing content, you should always keep your target audience in mind.
 Presenting your content marketing plan to your management team should be no different.

 First, you will need to explain what content marketing is and how it will bring the company value.
 Express the importance of a content marketing initiative for your business.
 Explain to your management team how more and more companies are recognizing the massive impact of content marketing, and those choosing to ignore it are falling increasingly behind.
-The majority (88%) of B2B marketers are using content marketing in their marketing strategies.
+In fact, 88% of B2B marketers are using content marketing as part of their marketing strategies.

 Through examples, show how content marketing aligns with your company’s goals.
-Determine what business challenges matter most to your executives, then tailor your message to describe how your strategy will help ease those concerns.
+Determine what business challenges matter most to your executives, then tailor your message to how your strategy will ase those concerns.
 For instance, a director of marketing may worry what type of ROI a campaign will generate, while the director of sales may be concerned with meeting sales quotas.
-In knowing this information, you can point out to both that content marketing costs 62% less than traditional marketing and generates about three times as many leads.
+In knowing this information, you can point out to both that content marketing costs 62% less than traditional marketing and generates 3x as many leads.
 Making a business case for content marketing will be a key factor to winning executive buy-in.

 - A strategic content marketing plan is essential for staying competitive in today’s market